THE GROWTH OF THE UNFAIR RACIAL CLICHE ALERT

 Nobody here is really a good guy, save perhaps for the 3rd tier characters of the old folks, Mother Sister (Ruby Dee) and Da Mayor (Ossie Davis) who can only sit by and watch as the daily rage, frustration, and bigotry of their block, rise with the mercury.

 That the movie will end explosively is a given.
 Who will survive is the question.

 Spike Lee left no stone unturned and no characters unscathed as contributors to the overall anger and impotence of their street.
 They all contribute to the intolerance, and are all are responsible to greater and lesser degrees.

-In Do The Right Thing crushes everything Driving Miss Daisy tried to say.
-In Do The Right Thing, there's no value in kindly privileged white folks promising to take care of poor black people - it's simply another facet of oppression.
-Keeping a people down in order to care for them on your terms isn't kindly regardless of the tinted filter you may want to attach to it.
+Do The Right Thing crushes everything Driving Miss Daisy tried to say.
+In Do The Right Thing, there's no value in kindly privileged white folks promising to take care of poor black people - it's another facet of oppression.
+Keeping a people down in order to care for them on your terms isn't kindness regardless of the tint you may want to view it through.
 That's what parents do to ignorant, naive children, and there comes a time of anger when the child rightfully rebels to exert their independence.

 The 5 Most Unintentionally Racist Movies About Racism